lmesrop/BCN_publication/README.md

 ## Supplementary material R Juypter notebooks

-Supplementary material that includes code, tables, and figures can be found in R Juypter Notebook 1 and Jupyter Notebook 2.
+Supplementary material that includes code, tables, and figures can be found in the R Juypter Notebook below.

 [Juypter Notebook](#https://lmesrop.github.io/BCN_publication/Jupyter_NB_1/BCN_supp_Luminous_Ostracod_Mesrop_part_1_of_2.html)
-Supp Material for Luminous Ostracod *Vargula tsujii* and non-bioluminescent ostracod *Skogsbergia sp.*
+Supp Material for the bioluminescent ostracod *Vargula tsujii* and non-bioluminescent ostracod *Skogsbergia sp.*

 The R Juypter Notebook serves as a comprehensive repository encompassing most of the scripts and figures relevant to the bioluminescent ostracod *V.tsujii* and non-bioluminescent ostracod *Skogsbergia sp.* analyses outlined in the publication.
 This notebook includes the following analyses: QC steps, WGCNA, Network Visualization, Network Connectivity, Differential Gene Expression, and GO enrichments.